shakti25/Glozzom-MultiPage/readme.md

-## This the version 1 of the boilerplate template structure for websites
+## This the version 1 of Website Sample for a Portfolio